CESAR CHAVEZ ONE STOP CENTER

 - The maximum time frame will not be extended for students who change academic programs or have prior degrees or certificates.

-- A maximum of 30 units of Basic Skills/Remedial courses and/or all units of ESL courses will be excluded from the maximum unit limit.
+- A maximum of 30 units of Basic Skills/Remedial courses and/or a maximum of 30 units of ESL courses will be excluded from the maximum time frame calculation

-Students who are disqualified have the right to appeal the decision by participating in an online SAP Workshop and providing a written statement describing the extenuating circumstances experiences, what has changed and how those changes will ensure future academic success.
+Students who are disqualified have the right to appeal the decision by completing and submitting a SAP appeal, which includes participating in an online SAP Workshop and providing a written statement describing the special circumstances the student experienced, what has changed and how those changes will ensure future academic success.
 More information can be found at www.swccd.edu/sap.